Jaime-Garcia-Teodoro/Project-2/README.md

 # 📊 VBA Code - Project 2 - Excel Report Automation (VBA)

-This repository contains an example of VBA code used to automate the reporting of market data.
+This repository contains an example of VBA code used to automate the reporting of telecom data.

 ## 📁 Structure